Bug report #83

 strange_vectors2.png) only in map canvas.

-#1 Updated by Redmine Admin almost 14 years ago
+#1 Updated by Redmine Admin over 14 years ago

 Dataset available at:

-#2 Updated by Gavin Macaulay - almost 14 years ago
+#2 Updated by Gavin Macaulay - over 14 years ago

 I note that the polygon in question appears to cross the +/-180 degree line or perhaps is discontinuous in some way.
 This is clearly seen by doing the following: